 PyQBDIPreload

 PyQBDIPreload is an implementation of QBDIPreload for PyQBDI.
 It allows users to inject the Python runtime into a target process and execute their own script in it.
-The limitations are pretty much the same as those we face on QBDIPreload and PyQBDI:
+The limitations are pretty much the same as those we face with QBDIPreload and PyQBDI:

-• The Python runtime and the target must share the same architecture
+The Python runtime and the target must share the same architecture

 Note

-The Python library libpython3.x.so must be installed.
+For Linux and macOS the Python library libpython3.x.so must be installed.

 Main hook process

 Unlike QBDIPreload, the hook of the main function cannot be customised so you are unable to alter the hook process.
 The Python interpreter is only initialised once the main function is hooked and the script is loaded.
-Furthermore, some modifications are made on the environment of the interpreter before the user script loading:
+Furthermore, some modifications are made to the environment of the interpreter before the user script loading:

 Instrumentation

-Once the script is loaded, the pyqbdipreload_on_run() function is called with a ready-to-run VM.
 Any user callbacks should be registered to the VM, then the VM can be run with pyqbdi.VM.run().

 import pyqbdi